hzeller/rpi-rgb-led-matrix/adapter/active-3/README.md

    * Uses HCT245 to level shift signals from 3.3V to 5V and shield
      the Raspberry Pi GPIOs from overloading.
    * Open source KiCAD PCB EDA format.
-   * Optional: Pads to power the Pi with 5V, including optional capacitor footprints.
+   * Optional: Pads to power the Pi with 5V, including optional capacitor footprints (use something like 22uF-100uF; might be useful to smooth noisy power supply in particular if you operate the panels from the same supply.
+I use a 22uF/6.3V ceramic capacitor).
    * Connector for RxD input (literally the only GPIO pin left) in case you want to make your panel controlled with a serial interface (3.3V logic level).
    * (not very pretty layout, was just lazy and let the auto-router generate the first pass)